 If you become pregnant, you should take a multivitamin with 600 mcg of folic acid.
 Taking a multivitamin with folic acid helps ensure that you get all the nutrients you need during pregnancy.

-Women who have had a baby with a neural tube defect will need a higher dose of folic acid.
+Women who have had a baby with a neural tube defect may need a higher dose of folic acid.
 If you have had a baby with a neural tube defect, you should take 400 micrograms of folic acid every day, even when you are not planning to become pregnant.
-If you plan to become pregnant, you should talk to your doctor and increase your folic acid intake to 4 milligrams (mg) each day during the month before you become pregnant until at least the 12th week of pregnancy.
+If you plan to become pregnant, you should talk to your doctor about whether you should increase your folic acid intake to 4 milligrams (mg) each day during the month before you become pregnant until at least the 12th week of pregnancy.